haltu/muuri/README.md

 # Muuri

-A dynamic grid layout with built-in support for dragging and dropping grid items.
-Uses a custom bin-packing layout algorithm (similar to that of [Packery](https://github.com/metafizzy/packery)) for positioning the grid items.
-Powered by [Velocity](https://github.com/julianshapiro/velocity) (animations) and [Hammer.js](https://github.com/hammerjs/hammer.js) (touch gestures).
-Works in IE9+ and modern browsers.
+Muuri makes it easy to build responsive grid layouts that can be sorted and filtered.
+On top of that Muuri has built-in support for making the grid items draggable and thus allowing drag & drop sorting of the grid items.
+Basically Muuri is  (or aims to be) a combination of [Packery](https://github.com/metafizzy/packery), [Isotope](http://isotope.metafizzy.co/) and [jQuery UI sortable](https://jqueryui.com/sortable/).

+The best part of Muuri is it's API.
+It's designed to be as simple as possible while allowing you to do a multitude of things.
+For example, there are no built-in API methods for filtering and sorting the grid items because it's trivial to build your own custom filtering and sorting with the API.

+Muuri's layout system allows positioning the grid items within the container in pretty much any way imaginable.
+The default "First Fit" bin packing layout algorithm positions items pretty much the same way as [Packery](https://github.com/metafizzy/packery) does.
+However, you can also provide your own layout algorithm to position the items in any way you want.

+Currently Muuri uses [Velocity](https://github.com/julianshapiro/velocity) for animating the grid items (positioining/showing/hiding) and [Hammer.js](https://github.com/hammerjs/hammer.js) for handling the dragging.
+Hammer.js is an optional dependency that is only required if dragging is enabled, but Velocity is a hard dependency.

-**A word of warning.** This library is currently under active development and not yet ready for prime time.
-Use at your own risk, API and functionality might be subject to change.
+**A word of warning.** This library is currently under active development and not yet recommended to be used in production.
+The API is likely to change a bit before the magical v1.0.0, unit tests are still under contruction and a few major features completely missing.

 ## Table of contents